Security and cryptography

 Webhook detached sig 5 minutes (replay)

-All constants live in @bdi/contracts so the wire profile is single-source.
+All of these constants live in @transportial/contracts, so the wire profile is single-source: one PR changes them everywhere or nowhere.

 # Key management

 Rotation is a scheduled job (in the reference, a cron BullMQ job; in development, called manually).
-When the active key rotates, the event asr.keys.rotated is published so consumers refresh their trustlists.
+When the active key rotates, the event asr.keys.rotated is published so downstream consumers refresh their trustlists immediately rather than waiting for the next poll.

 # Signer adapters

 The reference JwsSigner is backed by HMAC-SHA-256 via WebCrypto.
-It conforms to the RawSigner port so production deployments plug in:
+It's a real implementation of the RawSigner port — production deployments just plug in a different one:

 interface RawSigner {